The Optimal Use of Astrology Software

 Riverside county: Longitude: 117n31 Latitude 33n50 Ascendant= 29 Libra 35

 E. Company-created atlases.
 While most mainstream U.S. astrology programs employ the industry-standard ACS PC Atlas, which is renowned for its accuracy, others do not.
-In the case of Cosmic Patterns, the makers of Kepler, they actually have incorporated both their own research and the ACS data, and so offer an incredibly up-to-date and comprehensive time change atlas.
-But many firms, in an attempt to save money by not paying licensing fees, develop their own atlas, which may or may not be as comprehensive or as accurate as the ACS or Kepler ones.
+But many firms, in an attempt to save money by not paying licensing fees, develop their own atlas, which may or may not be as comprehensive or as accurate as the ACS or Kepler/Sirius ones.
 Always test the accuracy of the atlases for programs that have chosen this path, using the tests in this article.

 New!
 The Advanced Atlas Test.
 Here are some cities that are particularly good for testing whether your atlas is completely trustworthy.
 Even atlases that generally do well may fail at some of these.
 If so, please make sure you have the latest version of your atlas/software, and if so, contact your software manufacturer.